Transition Overview

 From the very first day of Year 7, parents are fully involved.
 They are invited to come along with their child to Induction Evening.
 A programme is designed to familiarise parents and children with the school environment, staff and the expectations of students.

-Parents will be given the opportunity to meet with their child’s form tutor via Zoom prior to them starting in September.
+Parents will be given the opportunity to meet with their child’s form tutor on Pre-start afternoon.

 Various events are held throughout the year.
 The Family Challenge Evening has always been very popular and created intense competition between families as they work together to win challenges such as “The Great Egg Drop” or “Sand Yacht Racing.”
 It is activities such as these that contribute to the successful partnerships we all value greatly.